lakshRP/SlangLLM/README.md

 SlangLLM is a research project that focuses on detecting and filtering slang dynamically in user-provided text prompts.
 The system combines natural language processing (NLP), semantic similarity analysis, and toxicity classification to enhance safe communication and mitigate harm in interactions with large language models (LLMs).

+## Impact
+SlangLLM was presented at the IEEE Conference on Secure and Trustworthy CyberInfrastructure for IoT and Microelectronics (SaTC 2025) to an audience of leading researchers, engineers, and practitioners.
+Recently, SlangLLM was accepted for publication in IEE Xplore.

 ## Features

 - **Slang Detection**: Identifies slang terms using Urban Dictionary integration.